Skip to main content

 If you are building a boat from scratch, including the hull, then it does not need to comply with the Recreational Craft Regulations (RCR) if not placed on the market within five years of being put into service.
 However, as the standards associated with the RCR are seen as minimum good practice, then they should be used as a basis for construction.

-Before 2017, a self fit-out boat started from a sailaway stage fell into this category: however, this is no longer the case, with any fit-out undertaken from a professionally-built boat requiring conformity to the RCR when put into service, sold or transferred.
+Before 2017, a self fit-out boat started from a sailaway stage fell into this category: however, this is no longer the case, with any fit-out undertaken from a professionally-built boat requiring conformity to the RCR when put into service, sold or transferred, through the required Post Construction Assessment (PCA) route.

 What is the 5-year rule?